AlexanderHerlan/syncpy/README.md

 Invoking the script
 -------------------
+Sync.py requires a valid sync.config file with at least one project entry.

-Sync.py should be invoked as follows:
+You can invoke sync.py as follows:

+	python sync.py

+This will bring up a list of projects in your configuration file to choose from, or load the only project by default if only 1 exists.

+Alternatively you invoke the script with the name of the project you would like to load as the first command line argument as follows:

 	python sync.py MyProject2

-The script requires that the first argument being passed to it is the name of the Project you would like to load from your .config settings file.

 If you have any questions feel free to tweet me: https://twitter.com/AlexHerlan